austinevov/orbit-reel-example/README.md

 ### Customization

-##### Disabling built in control menus
+##### Disabling built in control menus/features

-Use the `disableUnitFilterControls` flag on the ICustomOptions interface when invoking the library
+Use the `disableUnitFilterControls` flag on the ICustomOptions interface when invoking the library.

+Use the `disableAmenitiesGallery` flag on the ICustomOptions interface to disable the amenities gallery feature.

 ##### Force reel into a specific mode